Here are some of the vacation ideas for first-time Lake Charlevoix visitors!

 From the other side of the lake, you can easily access Lake Michigan to enjoy the alternative shoreline.
 Or better yet, take for the scenic inland trail to check out Mt.
 McSauba Recreation and the Little Traverse Wheelway.
 Other excellent options are the Fisherman’s Island State Park and Charles Ransom Nature Preserve.

+Fruit shopping anyone?
 The countryside around Michigan is filled with orchards and farms where you can get fresh fruits.
-You’ll find fruit stands located near these mecca farms with options for ready to eat stuff or fruit to pick.
+You’ll find fruit stands located near these mecca farms with options for ready-to-eat stuff or fruit to pick.
 Some of the goodies you’ll find on these fruit stands include jams, pies, juices, cookies, etc.

 When you plan on going home, stop by the Outdoor Beerdsmen, Peninsula, and 52 Up North Weekends for some souvenirs.
 The brands you find here are extraordinary and elegant yet come at an affordable price.